PolitoInc/ELK-Hunting/ELK-cheatsheet.md

 * Password: logstasher (recommend changing with passwd)

 ### Start and Stop ELK Services
 Recent versions of Ubuntu and Debian use systemd and systemctl command to start and stop services.
-The DEB install configures the services, and you can start and stop them individuall with the following commands:
+The DEB install configures the services to automatically start (not 100% reliable), and you can start and stop them manually with the following commands.
+If you make any signficiant config changes, you will need to restart the relevant Elastic component(s).
 ```
 sudo systemctl start elasticsearch.service
 sudo systemctl start logstash.service